Breda Four: Unsuccessful requests

-During a debate in 1959, Minister of Justice Albert Beerman (CHU) said the Four would qualify for clemency and emphasised that clemency was a prerogrative of the Crown.
+During a debate in 1959, Minister of Justice Albert Beerman (CHU) said the Four would qualify for clemency and emphasised that clemency was a prerogative of the Crown.
 Encouraged by Beerman, progressive criminal law experts Jacob Maarten van Bemmelen and Willem Pompe pleaded in Nederlands Juristenblad in 1963 for the release of the four prisoners.
 The publicity backfired and led to public outrage, which made Beerman refrain from clemency.
-His successor Ynso Scholten rejected their clemency requests on 24 October 1964.

 Former chairs of the Foundation Supervision of the Political Offenders (Stichting Toezicht Politieke Delinquenten, STPD) Frans Duynstee and Jaap le Poole wrote a reaction in support of Pompe's and Van Bemmelen's article a month after its publication.
 Le Poole, who had been active in the resistance and was a former PvdA MP, continued behind the scenes to convince influential individuals of clemency.
-He introduced Kirchen-präsident of the Evangelical Church in Germany Hans Stempel to various Dutch journalists and politicians.
-Stempel had taken on organised care for German war criminals since at least the 1950s and was also a member of the Stille Hilfe.
+He introduced Stempel to various Dutch journalists and politicians.

+A month after Van Bemmelen and Pompe, the bishop of the Diocese of 's-Hertogenbosch, Wilhelmus Marinus Bekkers, also publicly argued for a pardon.
+In September 1964, the auxilary bishop of Cologne Wilhelm Cleven met with Beerman's successor Ynso Scholten (CHU) to ask for the release of the Breda Four at some point on behalf of the German Episcopate.
+Although Scholten believed they could not remain in Dutch prison for the rest of their lives, he saw insufficient parliamentary support and rejected their clemency requests on 24 October 1964.

 Le Poole had some success with Ivo Samkalden (PvdA), who had started as Minister of Justice on 14 April 1965.
 He rejected collective clemency, but was open to individual clemency, in particular for Kotalla given his psychiatric evaluations.
 Meanwhile, the Supreme Court also changed its advice on clemency for Kotalla, from negative in 1960 to positive in 1962 and 1963.
 Public opinion and the view from National Institute for War Documentation historian Ben Sijes that release might hinder the prosecution of war criminals in Germany and Austria, prevented Samkalden from giving clemency.
+Samkalden also wanted to wait until after the controversial wedding between the Dutch crown princess Beatrix and the German Claus von Amsberg in March 1966.